 telephone +32 3 260 96 10

-These are the members of Antwerp Art, consisting of galleries, museums and art spaces, who automatically participate in the Antwerp Art Weekend, offering a vibrant and fresh program.
+These are the members of Antwerp Art, consisting of galleries, museums and art spaces, who automatically participate in the Antwerp Art Weekend, offering a vibrant program.

 In 2016, after eight years in the museum district of Antwerp, Galerie Van De Weghe moved to the city center and started a new project: (re)D. The name expresses the new mission of the gallery: discovery of young international talent and rediscovery of mid-carreer and established artists.